jfrog/project-examples/msbuild-example/README.md

 	</Reference>
 </ItemGroup>
 ```
+* In this specific example we're downloading only a single file from Artifactory (MsbuildLibrary.dll).
+You can modify the *jfrog rt download* command to download multiple files.
+You can also use File Specs to define the files to be downloaded.
+Read more about the download command [here](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-DownloadingFiles).

 ### Uploading Artifacts:
 The following snippet uploads the artifacts to Artifactory, when adding `/p:ArtifactoryPublish=true` to the command.